Māori Education Consultancy

 Likewise, I love to work within other sectors of Aotearoa assisting businesses, social service providers and corporate sectors to become culturally sustaining in their practices and to become authentic Treaty partners.

 Having grown up disconnected from my Māori identity until I was 14 years old, I understand the struggles of claiming and reclaiming cultural roots and identity, and how that effects life's journeys.

-As a 'white' Māori I have experienced the realities of cultural and racial conflict from both sides of the fence, and can identify with the challenges that Māori students face.
+As a 'white' Māori I have experienced the realities of cultural and racial conflict from both sides of the fence, and can identify with the challenges that Māori students, staff, clients and customers face.
 I have developed a strong connection to all aspects of my whakapapa on both my Māori and my Pākehā sides.
-I am secure in my identity as a Māori woman and believe that I have much to offer to our rangatahi Māori and to the education sector in Aotearoa.
+I am secure in my identity as a Māori woman and believe that I have much to offer to our rangatahi Māori and to the education and general sectors in Aotearoa.

 I have spent the last 12 years as a cultural consultant, a Te Reo Māori teacher of emergent Te Reo, a Kapahaka tutor, an education adviser, a school whānau group chairperson, a public educator, a cultural mentor and a community liaison specialist.

 I have worked in 6 different schools across the Lower Waipa region, in permanent, contract, and volunteer roles assisting staff, students and whānau to develop cultural competency in a variety of ways.
 I particularly enjoy opportunties to engage in Education Outside the Classroom, which over the last few years have included locations such as: on Mount Pirongia, at various marae/pā, at historical sites, at the pā harakeke (flax plantation sites), and even at the local Four Square.